 I suspect that many of us can relate in some way to the above experience, at least in general.
 How many times have you heard someone say, “I’m just not good at (fill in the subject matter of your choice here),” or “I’m just not creative,” or “I’m not good with abstract ideas,” or “I’m great in STEM fields but lousy in the humanities.”
 This tendency occurs when people talk about personality, too: “I’m an introvert, so I could never do that,” or “I’m just not good in front of a crowd,” and the list goes on.

 To recap, a person with a fixed mindset believes that intellect (along with personality traits) are genetically determined, unchangeable, inherited characteristics, while someone with a growth mindset sees these same traits as attributes that can be developed, strengthened, and expanded over time.
-While a partial growth mindset is better than a fixed one, it is not without its consequences, especially in a work environment where innovation and creativity are desired.
-For Part 2 of this series, we’ll take a brief look at some of those consequences, as well as how leaders can begin to create an environment that encourages those with only a partial growth mindset to expand it into all aspects of their personal and professional life.
+While a mixed mindset is better than a fixed one, it is not without its consequences, especially in a work environment where innovation and creativity are desired.
+For Part 2 of this series, we take a brief look at some of those consequences, as well as how we can work to expand a growth mindset into all aspects of our personal and professional life.

 Environmental Determinants for Career Paths

 In her book on fixed and growth mindsets, Carol Dweck argues that “the view you adopt for yourself profoundly affects the way you lead your life.”
 That proved true in my case with math, and I have no doubt that I initially chose a major in the humanities (avoiding a STEM focus) because I thought I didn’t have a natural ability to succeed in mathematics.
 But I couldn’t have been more wrong.
 When I decided to reflect on my experience with mathematics, I discovered a series of environmental events that directly affected my proficiency and self-perception regarding the subject.
-I offer my own example as a case study of how, through reflection, we can uncover more accurate reasons as to why we struggle in some areas.
-Here is what I discovered, at least in part:
+I offer my own example here as a case study of how, through critical reflection, we can uncover more accurate reasons as to why we sometimes struggle to grow and learn in some areas and not in others.
+My real trouble with math began in the fifth grade, and thinking back to that year, here is what I discovered, at least in part:

 In 9th grade, I developed an intense dislike for my math teacher (the feeling was mutual).
 He thought I was lazy, and I thought he didn’t explain things well.
-He would often call me to the board to do problems, which I hated.
+He would often call me to the board to do problems in front of everyone, knowing I was embarrassed by it, which I hated.
 As a result, I dreaded attending math class all year long.